 Faith is not a human accomplishment.
 Faith is a gift.
 Faith is not gritting our teeth and insisting that we will believe.
 Faith is a gift.
 Faith is not something we should be proud of as if we were better people than those who do not believe.
 Faith is something we ought to be grateful for because it is a gift.
 Faith is something that we ought to ask God for every day.
 And if we begin to doubt, there are two mistakes we can make: trying to fight the doubts on our own or accepting the doubts as wisdom.
 If we begin to doubt, we must turn to God and ask for more faith.

 We receive knowledge from our parents and the Church.
 We know about Christianity because of them and the books we read.
 But faith is something different.
 If the whole world abandoned Christianity, and it was just you alone with no support, if they all told you that it was pretend, that it was just another story like Santa Claus or the Easter Bunny, is there something within you that would still believe?
 Is there something within you right now that believes in God without consideration of any argument or reason?
 That is faith.
-It does not seem strong because if we test it ourselves, it will fall apart quickly.
-The test of our faith comes from the outside: persecution, suffering, martyrdom.
+It will not seem strong if we test it ourselves; it will fall apart quickly because God will not defeat our free will.
+The true test of our faith comes from the outside: persecution, suffering, martyrdom.
 That is when we find out how strong faith really is.